Two women smiling and working in a garden with plants and flowers, wearing aprons, in a rural outdoor setting.

 Changing these things will grow Australia’s social enterprise sector and its impact.

-Social Enterprise Australia works with the sector to lead its national strategy to change these things.
+Social Enterprise Australia coordinates a sector-led national strategy to change these things.

 Foundations